jingjingwang/civic-marketplace/README.md

-A marketplace for social good
+A marketplace for social goods